History of the British penny (1714–1901): Silver penny (18th century)

-At the start of King George I's reign in 1714, the English penny had been struck from silver for about a thousand years.
+At the start of the reign of George I, in 1714, the English penny had been struck from silver for about a thousand years.
 The Hanoverian dynasty in Britain began during the time that Sir Isaac Newton was Master of the Mint.
 Newton had in 1702 considered the issuance of a copper penny, but no action was taken.
 Silver at this time came to the Royal Mint only as the by-product of mining for other substances, and from chance deposits and windfalls—the scandal-plagued South Sea Company in 1723 was obliged to send a large quantity of silver bullion to the Mint's premises in the Tower of London.
 Nevertheless, so little was sent overall that MP John Conduitt, Newton's successor as Master, wrote in 1730 that since December 1701, "no silver has been imported to the Mint but what was forced thither".
 Only small quantities of silver pennies were struck in the early years of George's reign; it and the silver twopence were unpopular in any case because of their small size.

 The change in dynasty did not affect the form of the silver penny—a 12 mm diameter coin weighing 0.5 gram.
 George's pennies had the inscription GEORGIVS DEI GRA continuing onto the other side with MAG BR FR ET HIB REX and the date, around the crowned "I".
 The representation of George was by John Croker or his assistant Samuel Bull; they had designed the busts of William III and of Queen Anne that had appeared on earlier pennies.
 The Roman numeral I on the coins dated from the reign of James II, and was at first intended to denote the King's initial in Latin (IACOBUS) but was kept a Roman numeral when the twopence, threepence, and fourpence were given Arabic numerals under William III and Mary.
 Pennies were minted in 1716, 1718, 1720, 1723, 1725, 1726 and 1727, the last of these the date of George's death and of the accession of his son, George II.